-□ CPR-Health Care Provider (CPR-HCP) (6-8 hr.) covers all aspects of CPR skills and theory for adult, child and infant victims, including rescue breathing and the use of AEDs and bag-valve-masks.
+□ CPR-Health Care Provider (CPR-HCP) (6-8 hr.): Covers all aspects of CPR skills and theory for adult, child and infant victims, including rescue breathing and the use of AEDs and bag-valve-masks.
 This level is designed specifically for those who, as part of their job descriptions as Health Care Providers, have a duty to respond to medical emergencies (e.g., doctors, nurses, paramedics and allied health care professionals).

-Instruction and certification: Current Health Care Provider Instructors or current First Aid Instructors who hold CPR-HCP teach CPR-HCP.
-Current Health Care Provider Examiners or current First Aid Examiners who hold CPR-HCP certify candidates.
+Instruction and certification: Current First Aid Instructors who hold CPR-HCP teach CPR-HCP.
+Current First Aid Examiners who hold CPR-HCP certify candidates.